openstack-infra/zuul-jobs/roles/sign-artifacts/README.rst

 .. zuul:rolevar:: gpg_key

-   Complex argument which contains the GPG public and secret keyrings for signing the artifacts.
+   Complex argument which contains the GPG private key for signing the artifacts.
 It is expected that this argument comes from a `Secret`.

-  .. zuul:rolevar:: public

-     The ascii-armored contents of the GPG public key.

   .. zuul:rolevar:: private